 From the depths of the ocean to the peaks of the highest mountains and beyond into space, Hergé’s Tintin explored the world and millions of children explored it with him.
-Revisit that innocent excitement of childhood with Travels of a Boy Reporter.
+Revisit the innocent excitement of adventures with Tintin, mapped in detail in the Travels of a Boy Reporter.

-Loving created by a lifelong Tintin fan, this map plots each of the boy reporter’s journeys across the globe and into space.
+Loving created by a lifelong fan of Tintin, this map plots each of the boy reporter’s journeys across the globe and into space.
 Readers from seven to seventy can track the intrepid hero’s travels, page by page, as they read.
 Opening a new world of understanding into how Hergé’s careful research, dedication to accuracy and occasional mistake shaped his masterwork.

 Pre-Ad – Tintionologist